thomasrocks006-cmyk/Suno/REPOSITORY_ANALYSIS.md

 #### Phase 3: Album Cover Generation

-**Model Used**: Imagen 4.0
-**Process**: The `coverArtPrompt` from Phase 2 is sent to Imagen, which generates a 1:1 aspect ratio JPEG image returned as base64.
+**Model Used**: Nano Banana Pro (via Gemini) **Process**: The `coverArtPrompt` from Phase 2 is sent to Nano Banana Pro, which generates a high-quality image.
 If generation fails, the song still saves without an image.

 ### 3.2 Deep Analysis System